Watts Water Technologies Inc (WTS) Chief Accounting Officer Sell

-Watts Water Technologies Inc (NYSE:WTS), a global provider of innovative water solutions for residential, industrial, municipal, and commercial settings, has reported an insider sale according to a recent SEC filing.
-The company specializes in products and services that manage and conserve the flow of fluids and energy into, through, and out of buildings in the safest, most efficient, and sustainable way.
-According to the filing, Chief Accounting Officer Virginia Halloran sold 1,520 shares of Watts Water Technologies Inc on March 14, 2024.
-The transaction was executed at an average price of $202.11 per share, resulting in a total value of $307,207.20.
-Over the past year, Virginia Halloran has sold a total of 1,520 shares of Watts Water Technologies Inc and has not made any purchases of the stock.
-The insider transaction history for the company reveals a pattern of insider sales, with 15 insider sells and no insider buys over the same timeframe.
-The market capitalization of Watts Water Technologies Inc stands at $6.776 billion as of the date of the insider sale.
-The stock's price-earnings ratio is 26.02, which is above the industry median of 22.435 but below the company's historical median price-earnings ratio.
-Regarding valuation, with the stock trading at $202.11 and a GuruFocus Value of $181.81, Watts Water Technologies Inc has a price-to-GF-Value ratio of 1.11, indicating that the stock is modestly overvalued based on its GF Value.
+Watts Water Technologies Inc (WTS, Financial), a global provider of innovative water solutions for residential, industrial, municipal, and commercial settings, has reported an insider sale according to a recent SEC filing.
+Chief Accounting Officer Virginia Halloran sold 1,407 shares of the company on March 15, 2024.
+Virginia Halloran’s transaction involved the sale of shares at a price of $202.82 each, resulting in a total transaction value of $285,369.74.
+Following this transaction, the insider's activity over the past year includes the sale of 2,927 shares and no recorded purchases of the company's stock.
+The insider transaction history at Watts Water Technologies Inc (WTS) indicates a pattern of insider sales, with 16 recorded over the past year and no insider buys during the same period.
+On the valuation front, Watts Water Technologies Inc (WTS) shares were trading at $202.82 on the day of the sale, giving the company a market capitalization of $6.700 billion.
+The price-earnings ratio stands at 25.73, which is above the industry median of 22.52 but below the company's historical median price-earnings ratio.
+The stock's price relative to the GuruFocus Value (GF Value) indicates that Watts Water Technologies Inc (WTS) is modestly overvalued.
+With a share price of $202.82 and a GF Value of $181.96, the price-to-GF-Value ratio is 1.11.
 The GF Value is determined by considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.
-The recent insider sale by the Chief Accounting Officer may provide investors with insight into the current sentiment of company insiders regarding the stock's valuation and future prospects.
-However, investors are encouraged to consider the broader market conditions and the company's fundamentals before making investment decisions.
+For investors monitoring insider activities as an indicator of corporate confidence and direction, the recent sale by Chief Accounting Officer Virginia Halloran may provide insights into the current sentiment within Watts Water Technologies Inc (WTS).
+However, it is important to consider the broader context of the market and the company's performance when evaluating the significance of insider transactions.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.